Rising cost of living in the UK

 The Ministry of Justice has developed safety training for staff which includes suicide and self-harm prevention, a suicide prevention learning tool developed in partnership with the Samaritans, and guidance distributed nationally on supporting someone who is self-harming.

-The way suicide is covered in the media can an impact suicide rates.
+The way suicide is covered in the media can impact suicide rates.
 Depictions of methods and excessive reporting can lead to imitational behaviour.
 Press, media outlets and broadcasters should follow guidance on reporting deaths by suicide set out by their regulators.

 There are growing concerns around the impact of social media on young people’s mental health, particularly in relation to self-harm and suicide.
+The Online Safety Act 2023 aims to increase user safety and improve users’ ability to keep themselves safe online.

 The Armed Forces published a Suicide prevention strategy and action plan in April 2023.
 It was prompted in part by an upward trend in death by suicide in the armed forces.
 The Ministry of Defence made suicide prevention one of its priority themes in the Defence People Health and Wellbeing Strategy – 2022 to 2027, along with wellbeing and resilience.